-ZOE is a nutrition and personal health startup.
-It utilises machine learning to provide users with personalised dietary recommendations, based on their biological data, taking both the genome and microbiome of the individual into account.
+ZOE is a nutrition and personal health startup that utilises machine learning to provide users with personalised dietary recommendations.
+Using biological data, the AI technology takes both the genome and microbiome of the individual into account.

-Last year, the startup helped the NHS and other healthcare services to understand the effects and spread of COVID-19.
-ZOE launched a COVID Symptom Study to over 4.5m users to gather data on COVID-19, using algorithms to predict hotspots, analysing the link between nutrition and the virus, and identifying lesser known symptoms.
+Last year, the startup helped the NHS and other healthcare services to understand the pandemic.
+ZOE launched a COVID Symptom Study to over 4.5m users to gather data on COVID-19, using algorithms to predict pandemic hotspots, analysing the link between nutrition and the virus, and identifying lesser known symptoms.

 The company has raised £25.3m across three funding rounds.
-It is operating entirely in stealth mode, with all investors remaining undisclosed.
 Since 2017 the team has grown from five people to over 60 employees, with offices in London and Boston.

 Total funds raised: £24.3m

 Metail has developed 3D clothing software, which can be used in online fitting rooms to allow users to try on clothes virtually.
 It can also integrate with other retailers‘ websites.
-The augmented reality try-before-you-buy solution allows customers to shop online with more confidence, with Metail claiming 94-96% accuracy calculating clothing size through 3D modelling.
+The augmented reality try-before-you-buy solution allows customers to shop online with more confidence, with Metail claiming 94-96% accuracy calculating clothing size through 3D modelling and artificial intelligence.

-It has raised £24.3m across seven fundraising rounds, with named investors New World Private Equity and TAL Apparel contributing the bulk of funding.
+The AI company has raised £24.3m across seven fundraising rounds.
 It has also won £1.12m through seven grants, each awarded by Innovate UK.